 Overview

-Four proxy protocols.
-Pick the one that matches your upstream and the kind of traffic you're routing.
+Four proxy protocols are supported.
+The right one depends on what your upstream offers and the kind of traffic you're routing through it.

 What we support

-If you've never thought about which to grab: HTTP CONNECT for HTTP/1.1 and HTTP/2, SOCKS5 if your residential provider handed you a SOCKS5 endpoint, and add a UDP proxy (SOCKS5 UDP or MASQUE) only when you actually want HTTP/3 to ride through the proxy too.
+The short version: HTTP CONNECT covers HTTP/1.1 and HTTP/2, SOCKS5 covers the same when your residential provider hands you a SOCKS5 endpoint, and a UDP proxy (SOCKS5 UDP or MASQUE) only enters the picture when you want HTTP/3 to ride through the proxy too.

 Split-config: TCP and UDP separately

-You can configure the TCP proxy and the UDP proxy independently.
-Two options on the same session:
+The TCP proxy and the UDP proxy can be configured independently with two options on the same session:

-You'd want this when your TCP proxy can't do UDP.
+Splitting them helps when your TCP proxy can't carry UDP.
 Common shapes:

 // HTTP CONNECT for H1/H2 + MASQUE for H3